 Our popular job shadowing program matches hundreds of students with alumni and parent volunteers for an introduction to professional life and career success.

 A Day in the Life allows first-year and sophomore students to explore careers in their field of interest by shadowing a professional for one day over winter break.
-By connecting with a Colgate sponsor, you will gain a first-hand look at careers and build your professional network.
+By connecting with a Colgate host, you will gain a first-hand look at careers and build your professional network.

 Job shadowing can help students to: